Keyboard Events

 keydown event

-The keydown event is triggered as soon as a user presses a key down.
-This event doesn't require the user to finish the keypress in order to be triggered.
-In fact, in many cases, if the user holds down the key, the keydown event will be triggered continuously.
+The keydown event is initiated the moment a user begins pressing a key, and it doesn't necessitate the keypress to be completed for activation.
+In fact, if the user holds down a key, the keydown event can fire repeatedly in many instances.

 keypress event

-The keypress event is normally triggered when a key on the keyboard is being pressed down.
-The method keypress() attaches an event handler which is triggered when the key is being pressed down, or triggers the keypress event.
-When modifier keys are pressed (shift, ctrl, alt, etc.), the event will not fire.
-The modifier keys cause a keydown event , but not a keypress event.
+The keypress event is usually activated when a keyboard key is in the process of being pressed down.
+Using the keypress() method, you can link an event handler that triggers when the key is being pressed down, invoking the keypress event.
+However, when modifier keys like shift, ctrl, or alt are pressed, the event won't be triggered.
+These modifier keys generate a keydown event but not a keypress event.

 keyup event